mks0601/V2V-PoseNet_RELEASE/README.md

 * `src` folder contains lua script files for data loader, trainer, tester and other utilities.
 * `data` folder contains data converter which converts image files to the binary files.

+This code is only for 3D hand pose estimation.
+You can change the code slightly to train and test on the ITOP dataset.
+If you need the code for that, please contact me.

 ## Dataset
 We trained and tested our model on the four 3D hand pose estimation and one 3D human pose estimation datasets.